ujjwalm29/DocuMentor-AI/README.md

 - Features
   - Multiple PDFs (should be easy, just repeat everything for each file)
 - Deployment and Productization
-  - Logging using loggers and NOT print statements lol.
+  - Logging using loggers and NOT print statements.
+  - Create APIs for operations
   - Create Streamlit UI
   - Create Dockerfile
   - Deploy somewhere